AdobeDocs/experience-manager-65.en/help/commerce/cif/customizing/customize-cif-components.md

    >[!TIP]
    >
-   >More detailed documentation about [Adobe Commerce GraphQL can be found here](https://devdocs.magento.com/guides/v2.4/graphql/index.html).
+   >For more detailed documentation about Adobe Commerce GraphQL see the following [GraphQL overview](https://devdocs.magento.com/guides/v2.4/graphql/index.html).

 ## Update the Sling Model for the Product Teaser {#updating-sling-model-product-teaser}